-The nutritional guide to managing PCOS symptoms
+The nutritional guide to managing PMOS (formerly PCOS) symptoms

 Introduction